ai-systems/unification_reconstruction_explanations/README.md

 `./evaluate.py --gold=./data/questions/dev.tsv prediction.txt`

 ### Bibtex
-If you use this paper in your work, please cite [Unification-based Reconstruction of Multi-hop Explanations for Science Questions](https://arxiv.org/abs/2004.00061):
+If you use this paper in your work, please cite our paper:

 ```
 @article{valentino2020unification,